 Later that year, I began doing regular SEO writing for Oak Web Works’ various sites and contributing occasionally to Gather.
 In 2011, I bolstered my freelance repertoire with editing and writing for Shareable and contributing the Five Questions series to NoiseTrade by interrogating Brandi Carlile, Josh Garrels, Brooke Waggoner, Josh Rouse, and Matthew Sweet, among others.
 The following year, I herded a bunch of artists toward my old pal Evan Lowenstein’s new venture, Stageit.
 Circle Back was also revived and revamped to support Susanna Hoffs‘ various solo and duo (with Matthew Sweet) musical releases.

-As of mid-2018, my focus is on creating content and connection through TKDubs.
+As of mid-2018, my focus is on creating content, connection, and community through various TKDubs initiatives.